Everything you need to know about everyone’s favorite fall squash…pumpkins! Different varieties, storage tips, and

 How to Pick the Perfect Pumpkin

 Pumpkin is a winter squash, meaning it’s commonly harvested in the fall.
-In contrast to summer squash with its thin skin (like zucchini), winter squash has a thick skin that enables it to be stored for months.
+In contrast to summer types of squash with its thin skin (like zucchini), winter squash has a thick skin that enables it to be stored for months.

 So how do you pick the perfect pumpkin?
 Well that depends on what you’re intending to do with the pumpkin!
 If you’re going for the classic orange Jack-O-Lantern variety, look for a pumpkin with a consistent color that’s free from scratches.
 Flip it over and gently press the bottom.
 If it gives, the pumpkin ain’t fresh.
 And a green stem means the pumpkin was picked recently.